apankrat/notes/intrusive-containers/readme.md

             return (T*)((char*)item - (int)offsetof(T, field));  \
         }

-Note how this macro is not specific to `list_item` in any way and works for any container implemented along the same lines.
+Note how this macro is not specific to `list_item` and works just as fine for any container implemented along the same lines.

 Now, if we go  back to the example from the previous section, the exact type of `vip_item` in `user_data` will work out to something like